-If you become pregnant whilst taking Agrylin Capsules, you should stop taking the capsules and see your doctor immediately.
-Women taking Agrylin Capsules and who are at risk of becoming pregnant should make sure that they are using adequate contraception.
+If you become pregnant whilst taking AGRYLIN, you should stop taking the capsules and see your doctor immediately.
+Women taking AGRYLIN and who are at risk of becoming pregnant should make sure that they are using adequate contraception.

 Taking other medicines

 Tell your doctor or pharmacist if you are taking any other medicines, including any that you buy without a prescription from your pharmacy, supermarket or health food shop.